 How to increase web push CTR by optimizing CTA?

-Last updated -
+Last updated - January 10 2024 6:35 PM

-Reading time - 5 min
+Reading time - 3 min

 How to increase web push CTR by optimizing CTA?

-Last updated -
+Last updated - January 10, 2024

-5 min Read
+3 min Read

 It’s a commonly known fact that adding and optimizing CTA in your marketing materials increases the CTR index.
 When it comes to web push, it’s the same story.
 In this article, we are going to talk about CTAs–how can they increase your web push CTR and improve your overall marketing efforts?
 Let’s find out!

-The CTA abbreviation stands for a call to action.
-It’s a small button or statement placed on your website or in other marketing materials in order to encourage users to take a specific next step.
+Apart from strictly copywritten slogans, a CTA can take the form of a small button or statement placed on your website or in other marketing materials in order to encourage users to take a specific next step.
 As it happens, people are more likely to do something when you simply tell them to.
 As a result, CTA improves CTR (click-through rates) in:

-• Facebook pages: by 285%
+• Facebook pages

-• Push notifications: by 50% [PushPushGo]
+• Push notifications: by 50%

 How to design and optimize an effective CTA button

 For starters, let’s concentrate on the form itself.
-As our experience at PushPushGo suggests, a button is an optimal form, far more effective than just a text with an embedded link.
+As our experience at PushPushGo suggests, a button is an optimal form, far more effective than just text with an embedded link.
 The reason is apparent–buttons are much more visible and eye-catching than plain text.

 Remember that every CTA button has to meet two crucial conditions: